-On top of the page, small charts monitor the size, throughput, memory usage, backup size, etc. of the selected map in real-time.
+On top of the page, small charts monitor the entries, operations per second, memory usage, backup size, etc. of the selected map in real-time.
 The X-axis of all the charts show the current system time.
-You can select other small monitoring charts using the selected button at the top right of each chart.
+You can select other small monitoring charts using the set button at the top right of each chart.
 When you click the button, the monitoring options are listed, as shown below.

 When you click on a desired monitoring, the chart is loaded with the selected option.
-To open a chart as a separate dialog, click on the 🎽 button placed at the top right of each chart.
+To open a chart as a separate dialog, click on the let button placed at the top right of each chart.
 The monitoring charts below are available: